How these guidelines are enforced

 Criminal or Harmful Past:

 Individuals who have fulfilled the terms of their sentence for past offenses may share their works on Patreon.
 Any creator observed committing, or convicted of, making credible violent threats or acts, child abuse, malicious doxing, coordinating nonviolent harm (such as fraud, money laundering, and gambling), or encouraging others to do any of these activities, may be banned from using Patreon.

 People with a direct affiliation to violent or dangerous groups (such as terrorist or cyber terrorist organizations, organized criminal groups, and violent hate groups), may be restricted from receiving funds through Patreon.

 We don’t allow any page that promotes or glorifies self-harm, such as pages that encourage self-injury, suicide, or an eating disorder.
 Examples include pages that glorify self-scarification or a pro-anorexia campaign.
 If we believe there’s a credible risk the creator will harm themselves, we will work with law enforcement when needed.
 However, we allow creations that promote awareness such as self-harm survival stories, especially if they have educational value.

 If you or someone close to you might be in danger of hurting themselves, please contact local authorities or seek help: http://www.suicide.org/suicide-hotlines.html

 We don’t allow pages that collect money for an illegal purpose, or that encourage others to break the law.
-For example, creators may not promote illegal weapons, drug manufacturing techniques or distribution, or property crime.
+Creators may not promote illegal weapons, drug manufacturing techniques or distribution, or property crime.
 With that said, we review each case individually.
 For example, although we don’t allow creations that help organize or encourage vandalism, we do allow street art.

 We ask those creators who are posting dangerous stunts to include a clear disclaimer.
-We also require that these types of posts be marked as “Patron Only" if it is too graphic or dangerous for a general audience.
+We also require that these types of posts be marked as “Patron Only” if they are too graphic or dangerous for a general audience.

 These are some of the actions we consider to be spamming, which is prohibited on Patreon: